 To learn more about getting the most from your fitness tracker, read this.

-The Microsoft Band is an unusual product for T3 to recommend.
-It's pig ugly and uncomfortable - hard and unyielding, with an oddly handcuff-like clasp.
-The two-day battery life isn't amazing either.
+The Microsoft Band 2 is an unusual product for T3 to recommend.
+It's not the most attractive, with an odd handcuff-like clasp.
+The three-day battery life isn't amazing either.

 However, the way that it straddles the line between running watch, fitness tracker and (especially if you've got a Windows Phone) smartwatch, is seriously impressive.